webforj/webforj-docs/docs/components/lists/combo-box.md

 ## Slots

 Slots provide flexible options for improving the functionality of a `ComboBox`.
-You can have icons, labels, loading spinners, clear/reset capability, avatar/profile pictures, and other beneficial components nested within a `ComboBox`.
+You can have icons, labels, loading spinners, clear/reset capability, avatar/profile pictures, and other beneficial components nested within a `ComboBox` to further clarify intended meaning to users.
 The `ComboBox` has two slots: the `prefix` and `suffix` slots.
-By employing the `setPrefixComponent()` and `setSuffixComponent()` methods, you can effortlessly insert various components before and after the `ComboBox`, further improving its user interaction.
+Use the `setPrefixComponent()` and `setSuffixComponent()` methods to insert various components before and after the options within a `ComboBox`.

 ```java
 ComboBox comboBox = new ComboBox());